callamartyn/computing_resources/README.md

 -------
 UCSF [data science initiative](https://www.library.ucsf.edu/data-science/) offer regular free one and two day classes in R and Python, as well as open programming hours with pizza to go get help

+[Rosalind] (http://rosalind.info/problems/locations/) is a great way to learn python while working on biological problems

 Using the command line
 ======================
 Screens